ch4tml/file-metadata-microservice/README.md

 ## Author

 Built by [ch4tml](https://github.com/ch4tml/).
-Started on 10th February 2016 and finished on XXth February 2016.
+Started on 10th February 2016 and finished on 11th February 2016.